 Just six years after Mikhail Gorbachev came to power as General Secretary of the Communist Party and introduced reforms, the Soviet Union collapsed and newly formed independent nations arose from the ashes.
 What went wrong?

 In 1985, even many of the most conservative hardliners realized that much needed to change.
 The Soviet economy was faltering and dissidents and internal and external critics were calling for an end to political repression and government secrecy.

-While the reforms of glasnost and perestroika were not the sole causes of the dissolution of the U.S.S.R., the forces they unleashed destabilized an already weakening system and hastened its end.
+While glasnost and perestroika were not the sole causes of the dissolution of the U.S.S.R., the reforms they introduced destabilized an already weakening system and hastened its end.

 Instead, government spending soared (leading to a massive deficit), as did inflation and food prices, as the formerly highly subsidized agricultural sector was now producing food for profit, not at the formerly controlled prices of earlier years.